callumhackett/obsidian_polka_theme/README.md

 ## CSS Snippets

-To choose your own accent color, or to otherwise modify the theme:
+To choose your own accent color (or apply other modifications):

 1. In a file explorer (not inside Obsidian), go to your main vault folder.
-2. From there, go to `/.obsidian/snippets` and create a `.css` file with any name.
+2. From there, go to the `/.obsidian/snippets` folder and create a `.css` file with any name.
-3. Add new styles to the file.
-To replace the accent color, use the following rule as a template, setting your own RGB values and using `.theme-light` or `.theme-dark` as appropriate:
+3. Open the file and add your preferred styles.
+For replacing the accent color, you can use the template snippet below, substituting your own RGB values and `.theme-light` or `.theme-dark` as appropriate (if you're familiar with CSS, note that the RGB values here are not enclosed in brackets):
 ```
 .theme-dark {
   --accent-main: 225, 120, 255 !important;
 }
 ```
-4. Note that the RGB values are not enclosed inside `rgb()` brackets (if you copied the snippet above, you'll be fine).
-5. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
+4. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.

 ## Notes